SpaceX's latest Starship test flight ends with another explosion

 “Unfortunately this happened last time too, so we have some practice at this now,” SpaceX flight commentator Dan Huot said from the launch site.

-SpaceX later confirmed that the spacecraft experienced “a rapid unscheduled disassembly" during the ascent engine firing.
-"Our team immediately began coordination with safety officials to implement pre-planned contingency responses,” the company said in a statement posted online.
+SpaceX later confirmed that the spacecraft experienced “a rapid unscheduled disassembly" during the ascent engine firing and said it alerted safety officials.

+Flights were briefly grounded at Orlando International Airport “due to space launch debris in the area,” the airport posted on X.

 Starship didn't make it quite as high or as far as last time.